-5. Choose the right file type
+5. Choose the right image format

 There are three common file types that are used to post images to the web: JPEG, GIF, and PNG.

 PNG images are becoming more popular as an alternative to GIFs.
-PNGs support many more colors than GIFs and they don't degrade over time with re-saves, like JPEGs do.
+PNGs support many more colors than GIFs, and they don’t degrade over time with re-saves, like JPEGs do.
 Even though the PNG file type is starting to be used more often, the file sizes can still be much larger than JPEG images.

 Notice how the PNG-24 image is over three times larger in file size than the PNG-8.
 This is why you need to be very careful with PNGs.

 As you can see, JPEG is the clear winner here.
-GIFs and PNGs must degrade in quality in order to remain at the same low file size.
+GIFs and PNGs degrade in quality in order to remain at the same low file size.

 Here are some tips to remember when choosing file types:

 - In most cases in ecommerce, JPEGs will be your best bet.
-They provide the best quality for the smallest file size.
+They provide the best image quality for the smallest file size.

 - Never use GIFs for large product images.
 The file size will be very large and there is no good way to reduce it.
 Use GIFs for thumbnails and decorative images only.

-- PNGs can be a good alternative to both JPEGs and GIFS.
+- PNGs can be a good alternative to both JPEGs and GIFs.
 If you are only able to get product photos in PNG format, try using PNG-8 over PNG-24.
 PNGs excel as simple decorative images because of their extremely small file size.

 Most image editing software can save images to any of the file formats discussed above.